 If the $schema property is present, the JSON schema obtained from the specified URI SHALL describe the version of the external property file format corresponding to the SARIF version specified by the version property (§4.3.3).

-NOTE: The purpose of the $schema property is to allow JSON schema validation tools to locate an appropriate schema against which to validate the external property file.
+NOTE 1: The purpose of the $schema property is to allow JSON schema validation tools to locate an appropriate schema against which to validate the external property file.
 This is useful, for example, for tool authors who wish to ensure that external property files produced by their tools conform to the external property file format.

+NOTE 2: The SARIF external property file schema is available at https://raw.githubusercontent.com/oasis-tcs/sarif-spec/master/Schemata/sarif-external-property-file-schema-2.1.0.json.

 version property